-Despite giving the fashion world more than a century of service, dress pants remain very much misunderstood and are almost entirely absent in the wardrobes of young fashion enthusiasts.
+Despite giving the fashion world more than a century of service, men's dress pants remain very much misunderstood and are almost entirely absent in the wardrobes of many young fashion enthusiasts.

 These days, young men will wear jeans, chinos, flower shorts, and meggins (which are exactly what they sound like) but refuse to even entertain the idea of incorporating a pair of dress pants into their wear outside of college balls, dinner parties, and other formal events.

-The lack of regard for men's dress pants among the younger generation can largely be traced back to the fact that many of them aren’t even entirely sure what they are, which is likely a consequence of the many names past generations have bestowed upon them (a nice pair of slacks, anyone?)
+The lack of regard for men's dress pants among the younger generation can largely be traced back to the fact that many of them aren’t entirely sure what they even are, which is likely a consequence of the many names past generations have bestowed upon them (a nice pair of slacks or trousers, anyone?)
 So, just what are dress pants?
 Who manufactures them?
-What are they made out of?
-We’re going to be answering all those questions and more in this brief but comprehensive dress pants guide.
+What are dress pants made out of?
+We’re going to be answering all those questions and more in this brief, but comprehensive dress pants guide.

 This is something many aspiring fashionistas fail to understand.
 They hold the erroneous belief that a pair of dress pants can only be worn as part of a suit as well as the equally erroneous belief that suits are somehow a symbol of capitalism or general “uncoolness”.
-In reality, however, dress pants are remarkably versatile and have countless applications beyond the confines of an office.
+In reality, however, dress pants are remarkably versatile and have countless applications beyond the confines of office wear.

 So, let’s say you have decided to purchase a pair of dress pants, what brand is most deserving of your money?
 Anybody who knows anything about dress pants will advise you against going with a pair from a budget manufacturer.
 We understand that’s probably not want you want to hear considering dress pants can be pretty expensive, but dress pants that are produced and bought on the cheap are almost always ill-fitting and frustratingly delicate.